+Covered expenses include charges made for the treatment of other mental disorders by behavioral health providers.
 In addition to meeting all other conditions for coverage, the treatment must meet the following criteria:

-- There is a written treatment plan prescribed and supervised by a behavioral health provider; - This Plan includes follow-up treatment; and - This Plan is for a condition that can favorably be changed.
+- There is a written treatment plan prescribed and supervised by a behavioral health provider; - The plan includes follow-up treatment; and - The plan is for a condition that can favorably be changed.